 - Becoming unconscious

-While the unusual treatment for hypoglycemia is to give the person carbs, during Ramadan this might be perceived as a violation of the person's faithful practices.
+While the unusual treatment for hypoglycemia is to give the person carbs, during Ramadan this might be perceived as a violation of the person's faith.

-Obviously, it would be best in this situation to give carbs (and call an ambulance) if needed (and fill out an incident report), but I think the scenario of the diabetic Muslim passing out during Ramadan is best avoided by keeping the exercise intensity at a light to moderate pace.
+Obviously, -from a health perspective – it would be best in this situation to give carbs and call an ambulance if needed, but I think the scenario of the diabetic Muslim passing out during Ramadan is best avoided by keeping the exercise intensity at a light to moderate pace.
 Also, the trainer needs to make the individual aware of hypoglycemia and encourage only appropriate exercise.
-In this case, client education can be the powerful tool you have to preventing this from occurring.
+In this case, client education can be a powerful tool you have to prevent this from occurring.

-That said, for clients with type II diabetes, Ramadan might be offer a teachable moment where personal trainers can talk to the client about how weight loss and exercise can help improve – maybe even reverse – their diabetes.
+That said, for clients with type II diabetes, Ramadan might be a teachable moment where fitness trainers can talk to the client about how weight loss and exercise can help improve – maybe even reverse – their diabetes.
 I refer you to these posts I've written for more insights:

 Muslim Personal Trainers

-While I don’t think Ramadan should be an issue for Muslim personal trainers doing one-on-one training with clients, for the trainer who is teaching fitness classes- especially multiple fitness classes during the day – I think the reduced calorie intake might impact the ability to exercise along with the class.
+While I don’t think Ramadan should be an issue for Muslim personal trainers doing one-on-one training with clients, for the trainer who is teaching multiple group fitness classes during the day, the reduced calorie intake might impact the ability to exercise along with the class.
 For the trainer dealing with this issue, I think it’s a good idea to pace yourself during fitness classes or even try to find subs to teach classes during times when you feel your energy level might be lowest.
 If necessary, speak to the owner/fitness trainer of the club you work out too.